Mandatory Notice Of Shareholding

 Reference is made to the notice by IDEX Biometrics on 11 April 2025 that the Extraordinary General Meeting of the company had, subject to the registration of a share capital reduction, resolved to issue 3,000,000,000 shares in a debt conversion, thereby increasing the number of shares in the company to 3,831,594,232.

-Sundt AS, subject to the registration of the share capital reduction, will be allocated 200,000,000 shares in the debt conversion and will hold 230,491,498 shares in IDEX Biometrics, which will represent 6.02 % of the shares and voting rights in the company.
+A close associate of Robert Keith, Charles Street Holding Ltd, will, subject to the registration of the capital reduction, be allocated 1,000,000,000 shares in the debt conversion and will hold 1,005,000,000 shares in IDEX Biometrics, which will represent 26.23 % of the shares and voting rights in the company.

+Based on the above, Robert Keith and his close associates, will, subject to the registration of the share capital reduction, hold 28.38% of the shares and voting rights in the company.

 About this notice: